-The basic principle for frequency response measurements is that they're a visual representation of the headphone's sound pressure level across the full frequency spectrum for human hearing (typically 20-20khz).
+Frequency response measurements are a visual representation of the headphone's sound pressure level (SPL) across the full frequency spectrum for human hearing (typically 20-20khz).
 In other words, these measurements represent the amount of energy (volume) each part of the full frequency range has.
 This allows us to get an idea of how the headphone may sound.
+If you see an emphasis below 200hz, it’ll likely have more bass, if it has an emphasis above 6khz it’ll likely have more treble energy, and so on.
 But it's also important to know that looking at measurements is not a substitute for actually listening to the headphone, and at best it's just an indicator or predictor for how it might sound.

 When looking at measurements, there are two types of graphs for frequency response:

 Raw graphs - These graphs show how the headphone measures without any compensation or target in mind.
 Raw measurements for headphones should never be a flat line across - at least if we want the headphone to have a clear and balanced sound for most people.
 This may seem counter-intuitive, because we’re used to seeing measurements relative to a flat line in many places, but when it comes to headphones those are usually compensated measurements.

 Due to the various gain factors the human ear imparts to a headphone's frequency response, the general shape to a 'normal' frequency response will have a substantial elevation somewhere between 2-9khz.
 In other words, the physical shape to our ears amplifies certain frequencies.
 Unlike speakers, headphones are coupled to the side of the head (for over-ear headphones) and because of this we have to consider what those ear-related gain factors are - ideally achieving a frequency response that matches these gain factors to a certain degree, since this is what the brain expects to hear.

 Here’s an example of a raw frequency response graph using the Sennheiser HD6XX: